How to Save on Digital Subscriptions Using Regional Pricing

 - PlayStation Store Turkey: Significantly cheaper game prices than US store

-Which Countries Have the Cheapest Pricing?
+Which Countries Have the Lower-cost Pricing?

 Turkey isn't alone, but it's definitely top of the list.
 Some other regions with seriously affordable subscriptions: